-The Academy assists by conducting a technical needs assessment mission and proposing a number of possible improvements which woyuld brung the coastal State closer to conforming to international standards read more.
+The Academy assists these States by conducting a technical needs assessment mission and proposing a number of possible improvements which would bring the coastal State closer to conforming to international standards

 The effect of the Pandemic

 The COVID-19 pandemic has severely disrupted the work programme of the Academy.
-Many training courses, missions and awareness events have been cancelled or postponed and there has been no travel activity since March 2020.
+Many training courses, missions and awareness events were cancelled or postponed in 2020 and 2021.

-This has triggered the Academy to find new ways to stay connectedwith coastal States in need.
+This triggered the Academy to find new ways to stay connected with coastal States in need.
 Webinars, microseminars and online training form part of the solution to this problem.

-Responding to the restrictions of the COVID-19 pandemic the academy now regularly organizes a series of webinars on the technical challenges our members are facing, such as:
+In response to the restrictions of the COVID-19 pandemic the academy regularly organizes a series of webinars on the technical challenges our members are facing, such as:

 - AtoN remote monitoring